7 Essential Tips For Great Home Appraisal

 • If you’re working with a real estate agent, request that they pull a list of the most relevant comps for your home.

 For homes with unique features (like extra-large yards, finished basements, or custom additions), comps can be trickier to find.
-Your agent may need to get creative with comparisons, staying within guidelines while ensuring your home’s value is properly represented.
+Market rent studies can also provide valuable context for investment properties.

 3. Get Superficial—But in a Good Way